folio-org/okapi/doc/guide.md

 ```

-Finally we can stop the Okapi instance we had running, with a simple Ctrl-C.
+Finally we can stop the Okapi instance we had running, with a simple `Ctrl-C`
+command.

 ## Reference